Faculty Mentorship

 Mentorship from the Virginia Apgar Medical Educators

-The Virginia Apgar Academy of Medical Educators is an active community of educators at VP&S who have been recognized for their excellence as educators and for their contrinutions to the eductaional life of the medical community at VP&S.
+The Virginia Apgar Academy of Medical Educators is an active community of educators at VP&S who have been recognized for their excellence as educators and for their contributions to the educational life of the medical community at VP&S.

 Sponsorship Opportunities

-The Office of Academic Affairs provides funds to partially cover the registration costs of full-time VP&S faculty members who participate in the Association of American Medical Colleges professional development and leadership seminars.
-Faculty must contact the Office of Academic Affairs prior to applying to the seminars in order to take advantage of these opportunities.
-Opportunities are shared by email as AAMC programs are announced.
+Full-time VP&S faculty members are eligible for funding from the Office of Academic Affairs to attend the Association of American Medical Colleges (AAMC) professional development seminars.
+Faculty must contact the VP&S Office of Academic Affairs prior to applying in order to take advantage of these opportunities.
+Opportunities are announced by email from the Office of Academic Affairs when available.

 External Professional Development Sponsorship Opportunities